SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Rivian Automotive, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 6, 2022 - (NASDAQ: RIVN)

-NEW YORK, April 20, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Rivian Automotive, Inc..
+NEW YORK, April 27, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Rivian Automotive, Inc.

 Shareholders who purchased shares of RIVN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.